appbaseio/reactive-manual/content/docs/advanced/CustomQuery.md

 ### Data Controller Component

-Reactive Maps UI library comes with a specific component that is designed to be truly customizable, [**Data Controller**](/basic-components/datacontroller.html).
+Reactive Maps UI library comes with a specific component that is designed to be truly customizable, [**DataController**](/basic-components/datacontroller.html).
 It's a UI optional component that requires defining the `customQuery` prop.

 For example, let's say you want to apply a query filter to represent an end-user's global preferences within the UI without adding a widget.
 Data Controller allows you to define a query without needing a UI widget.